ngarciacakamai/EDNS/README.md

 The script updates and pushes the change live by activating the zone immediately.
 So please proceed with caution.

 You will find the .js script and the .txt file in this github directory, update your edgerc location and account SW accordingly.

+Note: for Akamai customers, there is no need of adding the Account Swithch-Key in the request path, since you may have only access to your Account.
+So you can remove the following section of the path: "?accountSwitchKey=${accountSwitchKey}"

+The path line will look like this:

+Akamai employes:
+    `/config-dns/v2/zones/${zonename.trim()}?accountSwitchKey=${accountSwitchKey}`,
+Akamai Customers:
+    `/config-dns/v2/zones/${zonename.trim()}`,